Ó Comáin: The identity and origins of Tulach Commáin

 In the Anals of Innisfallen, the death of Colman mac Comáin on one of the Aran islands is recorded in 751 A.D, according to Gibson, likely son or descendent of Comáin chief of Tulach Commáin.

 A possible brother is mentioned in the Anals of Innisfallen and Annals of Ulster, the demise of Célechair mac Commáin (son of Commáin) is recorded in the Battle of Corcmodruadh in either 704 or 705 A.D.
 Gibson identifies him as of the Eóganacht Uí Cormaic, a branch of the prominent Eóganacht dynasty.
 Gibson's work draws on references such as O'Brien's Corpus Genealogiarum Hiberniae and Byrne's Irish Kings and High-Kings, which outline the genealogical framework of the Eóganacht.
 According to Frost, the Uí Cormaic settled in what is now the Islands Barony, possibly on the territory of the Corcu Baiscinn, located directly east of Tulach Commáin.
 Gibson suggests that Cahercommane, associated with Tulach Commáin, may have been the centre of a short-lived Eóganacht chiefdom, or part of the larger mór túath (over-kingdom) of the Corcu Mruad.

 Loss of ancestral lands

 In the 13th century the clan was dispossessed of their lands, following the Anglo-Norman invasion, by the "De Burgos" (Burke) invaders.

-19th Century

-As late as the 19th century, Tulach Commáin the burial and inauguration site for chieftains, was regarded as a supernaturally potent spot.
-A local told an archaeologist "it has more fairies that all the other forts of the hill".